iodigital-com/techhub/src/content/articles/getting-started-with-trpc/part-1-building-the-api.md

 ---
-title: "Getting started with tRPC v10 by building a todo app - Backend"
+title: 'Getting started with tRPC v10 by building a todo app - Backend'
-date: "2022-10-13"
+date: '2022-10-13'
-images: ["/articles/getting-started-with-trpc/hero.png"]
+images: ['/articles/getting-started-with-trpc/hero.png']
 summary: "There's nothing quite like the feeling of finally getting your front-end and back-end types to match up.
 After hours of slacking, emailing, and going through documentation, you finally have it!
 But that feeling doesn't last long, because you realize the back-end had some type changes, which broke your front-end again!
 Well, here is where tRPC comes into play."
-authors: ["zjerlondy-ferero"]
+authors: ['zjerlondy-ferero']
-theme: "beige"
+theme: 'beige'
-serie: "getting-started-with-trpc"
+serie: 'getting-started-with-trpc'
 ---

 [tRPC](https://trpc.io/) is a lightweight library that allows you to create fully typesafe APIs without schemas or code generation.
 It provides end-to-end typing, which means that types can be shared between the server and client(s).
 This results in fewer bugs and less boilerplate code.